Last updated: July 20, 2010

 openSUSE needs to be installed on a separate partition/disk.
 It's recommended to free up space beforehand using a partitioning tool that you're familiar with.
 But you can also let the openSUSE installer resize your MS Windows partitions - it's strongly recommended to defragment the MS Windows partition before doing so.

-4.1.5 Turn on Peripherals
+4.1.5 Connect Network Cable and Turn on Peripherals

-4.2 DVD Installation
+4.2 The Installation Process

 Start Installation